CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-02.md

    - Subscription: **Select your Default Subscription (1)**
    - Resource group: **AzureAIrg (2)**
-   - Region: **Enter the same RG, where Azure AI services is deployed (3)**
+   - Region: **Enter the same RG where Azure AI services are deployed (3)**
    - Name: **content-safety-<inject key="DeploymentID" enableCopy="false"/>(4)**
    - Pricing tier: **Standard S0 (5)**

        ![](../media/create-content-safety.png)

-1. In the Network tab, leave the type settings as default, allowing access from all networks, including the Internet.
+1. In the Network tab, leave the type settings as default, allowing access from all networks, including the internet.
 Then, click **Next**.

       ![](../media/llm36.png)